 Why moving away from Managed Instance?

 While we’re striving to build Azure SQL Managed Instance to be the best PaaS database solution, with full compatibility with SQL Server and want you to like it and use it for your databases, sometimes having an option to easily migrate from Managed Instance to another database system is a necessity.
 Motivation can come from compliance or legal reasons.
 Sometimes our customers have contract obligation to provide database backups to their clients, who might not want to use our cloud solutions.
 In other cases, development practices require using schemas and data from production back in development environment that are often purely on-premises.
 Finally, you might find out that you require more flexibility than what PaaS can offer, so you need to go back to IaaS (e.g. managed VMs) or on-premises solutions.

-There are two main SQL technologies that can be used today for moving data from Managed Instance to SQL Server.
+There are four main SQL technologies that can be used today for moving data from Managed Instance to SQL Server.
 Those are:

 This capability of the link feature enables an easy and cost-effective hybrid disaster recovery solution for workloads running in SQL Server 2022 and provides a convenient way for creating a near real-time replica of SQL Managed Instance database outside of Azure.